London (European Parliament constituency): History

 Prior to 1999, London was represented by a number of single-member constituencies.
 These were London Central, London East, London North, London North East, London North West, London South East, London South Inner, London South West, London West, and parts of London South and Surrey East.

 The European Parliamentary Elections Act 1999 reduced this to a single constituency returning a number of MEPs.

 Returned members

 Below are all the members since the creation of the London constituency.
 The number of seats allocated to London had been reduced from 10 to 8 between 1999 and 2009 due to EU enlargement.
 Members elected in 1999 who previously represented a London constituency were Pauline Green (London North, elected 1989) and Robert Evans (London North West, elected 1994).

 Returned Members by seat

 Seats allocated using d'Hondt method, in order.
 Transfers within parties between elections omitted for simplicity.

 Election results

 Elected candidates are shown in bold.
-Brackets indicate the number of votes per seat won.
+Brackets indicate the number of votes per seat won and order of MEPs elected.